TPOF Worldviews

 1.1 Freedom Of Indifferent Choice

 Materialism holds that only the physical world exists, governed by cause and effect.
-Its idea of free will, "freedom of indifferent choice," accepts the ability to act or not act on immediate, willful impulses when faced with possible actions in the material world—thereby remaining within the material realm.
-Yet Materialism ultimately questions this freedom, as scientific research indicates every action has a prior cause.
-Indifferent choice, then, is seen as an illusion incompatible with a deterministic, physical universe.
+Its idea of free will—“freedom of indifferent choice”—accepts the ability to act or not act on immediate, willful impulses when facing options in the material world.
+Yet Materialism ultimately questions this freedom, with scientific research suggesting that every action has a prior cause.
+By “questioning the reasons” behind each choice, it sees so-called free will as an illusion—at odds with a deterministic, physical universe.

 1.2 Freedom Of Choice